harness/developer-hub/release-notes/internal-developer-portal.md

 #### New features and enhancements

 - We now support a new git integration framework, which will allow users to have multiple connectors, with different host name, for a single git provider at once.
-For eg., Users can now use connectors for both  `github.com` and `github enterprise` snd fetch entity yaml at the same time.
+For eg., Users can now use connectors for both  `github.com` and `github enterprise` to fetch entity yaml from both the sources at the same time.
 [IDP-2213]

 - User can now provide the repository url to verify for repository read permission with the given host and credentials before saving the git integration.
 [IDP-2213]